 Universal Pictures was founded in 1912 and Walt Disney Studios in 1923.
 That’s 195 years of combined longevity in one of the most competitive and volatile industries.
 I recently read a great article from Innovation Excellence called “Lessons in Innovation and Longevity in Hollywood”.
-They mentioned 4 lessons from Hollywood that are particularly applicable to content marketing strategy for all kinds of businesses.
+They mentioned 4 lessons from Hollywood that are particularly applicable to content marketing strategy for all kinds of small businesses.

 The 4 Lessons in Innovation and Longevity